patarapolw/vue-blogify/README.md

-Vue CLI-based static blogging platform
+Nuxt-based customizable static blogging platform

 ## How to use